 Land Stewardship and Advocacy

 90% of our land management is conducted with Land Stewardship Volunteers.
-From planting native species to removing invasives, maintaining our miles of hiking trails, and creating new trails at our 53-acre Conservation Management Area in Harding Township, we rely on land management volunteers throughout the year.
+From planting native species to removing invasive species, creating new trails to maintaining our miles of hiking trails at our 73-acre Conservation Management Area in Harding Township, we rely on land management volunteers throughout the year.

 If you are handy with a hammer, can make a mower move, or enjoy gardening, we could use your help with ongoing property maintenance projects around our headquarters office.
 Just a few hours a month would help us out tremendously to mow, maintain, and beautify our office and garden.